ruzzzz6312/cf-espo-amazon/README.md

 4. Configure web folder, logs, etc
 5. Pull an available IP address from existing ipv4 pool

-Usually it takes ~8 minutes to complete
+Usually it takes ~8 minutes to complete.
+Webfolder: /web

 #This script was provided AS-IS, no warranties, I would really appreciate your own commits